mbarretta/news_collector/README.md

 Fetch top news from AP and [NewsAPI](https://newsapi.org) into Elasticsearch

 ## Config
-You have a two main options: CLI args and/or a `properties.groovy`.
+You have a two main options: CLI args and/or a `properties.groovy` (create your own via the supplied example in `src/main/resources`).
 There are also defaults defined in `NewsCollector.groovy` ...probably should just remove those and use `properties.groovy` as the default property repo.

-If you're using Lambda, you can also put values in `properties.groovy`, but they'll end-up packaged with the uberjar.
-Alternatively, you can pass in JSON.
-I use CloudWatch Events to send the necessary JSON every 5 hours.
+If you're using AWS Lambda, you can also use values in `properties.groovy`, but they'll end-up packaged with the uberjar.
+Alternatively, you can pass in JSON (see details below).

 ### Authentication